federicasanti/PhD-thesis---Classification-of-good-compactified-Jacobians/README.md

 - Provides a local description of the stack of rank 1 torsion-free sheaves for arbitrary nodal curves.

-- Gives a geometric and combinatorial classification of all good compactified Jacobians of genus 1 necklaces (nodal curves whose dual graph is an n-gon).
+- Gives a geometric and combinatorial classification of all good compactified Jacobians of necklaces of genus 1 (nodal curves whose dual graph is an n-gon).

 - Classifies compatible choices of good compactified Jacobians for families of stable necklaces.